17hoehbr/apple-music-electron/README.md

 - App sometimes does not close while music is playing.
 Try pausing the music before closing the app if this happens frequently.
 - Occasionally clicking shuffle will error message "adamId: null not found".
 Either ignore it and click it again or click play then enable shuffle from the control bar instead.

+Bugs are to be expected as this is my first project and Apple Music is buggy enough as is.
+The shuffle bug seems to be something on Apple's end but the can't close while playing bug is likely fixable.

+This is essentially just the music.apple.com site but wrapped into a desktop application.
+Obviously features not present in the web version do not exist here either (ex. adding songs to playlists).
+Please report any bugs you find in the application but also try to reproduce them in the website first.
+If the bug is present in both take it up with Apple, but if it's exclusive to electron I'd be happy to look into it.

 # Download

 https://github.com/17hoehbr/Apple-Music-Wrapper/releases